Chapati (1 Piece) and Spinach (1 Cup)

 Add Protein

-Include a source of lean protein with your meal, such as grilled chicken, tofu, or lentils.
-Protein can help stabilize blood sugar levels.
+Include a source of protein such as lentils, chickpeas, or a serving of grilled chicken to your meal.
+Protein can help slow the absorption of carbohydrates and stabilize blood sugar levels.

 Cook Spinach Lightly